-Exercise 2.21.
+Exercise 2.20.
 Imagine you have a square puzzle piece that fits perfectly in a square hole.
-Consider these actions: pick up the square and rotate it an appropriate amount so that it fits back in the hole.
+Consider these actions: pick up the square and rotate it an appropriate amount (but do not flip it over) so that it fits back in the hole.
 Is this a group?
 Explain your answer.
 If it is a group, how many distinct actions are there?

-Exercise 2.22.
+Exercise 2.21.
 Can you describe a group that has exactly n actions for any natural number n?